 |$360 per year||$466 per year||$867 per year||$1,375 per year|

-As you can see, Veeam is more that 2x more expensive compared to Vembu, if you need WAN acceleration, Vembu is almost 4x cheaper compared to Veeam.
+As you can see, Veeam is more than two times more expensive compared to Vembu, if you need WAN acceleration, Vembu is almost four times cheaper compared to Veeam.

-If you have 6 sockets or less, you will get an additional 50% discount with VEMBU due to the Small business discounts.
+If you have 6 sockets or fewer, you will get an additional 50% discount with VEMBU due to the small business discounts.
 Pretty amazing deal don’t you think?
-If you are looking for a new Backup vendor, you can give Vembu a try with 30 days unlimited features trial.
-It’s very easy to test and quick to install, trust me.
+If you are looking for a new Backup vendor, you can try Vembu with 30 days unlimited features trial.
+It’s amazingly easy to test and quick to install, trust me.